DIO-sys/spectrum_analyzer/README.md

-# Spectrum Analyzer
+m# Spectrum Analyzer

 This project exists because of a $300 mistake.
 While building a 4G LTE network on a BladeRF using srsRAN, corrupted packets from the radio cost five weeks of debugging with no clear path to the root cause.
 The problem was simple in hindsight — there was no way to verify the RF environment before sending signals into it.
 No clean frequency, no communication.
-This is the unsexy work that underpins everything in radio frequency engineering.
+This is the mundane work that underpins everything in radio frequency engineering.

 The fix was a spectrum analyzer.
 Before transmitting anything, you need to see the full picture — where the spectrum is clean, where it's noisy, and where interference is already living.
 A waterfall and PSD plot gives you that.
 Consistent coloration means clean signal.
 Discoloration and noise means something is wrong before a single packet leaves the radio.